 Other State Publications but Useful Here

 Several other states have publications that are useful in Pennsylvania.
 New Mexico, Arizona, Kansas, Texas, Illinois, Kansas, Nebraska, Iowa, Ohio, Kentucky, and West Virginia all have relatable stratum that correlates with stratum locally.
 The same floods that brought ancient seas to Western Pennsylvania also flooded the land with water in these places.
-While the Brush Creek limestone locally is only a foot or two thick, so places have it tens of feet thick from the same time period.
+While the Brush Creek limestone locally is only a foot or two thick, so places have it tens of feet thick from the same period.

 Ohio Department of Natural Resources – Fossil Species Search